LAW AND ARCHITECTURAL ORDER

 PEABODY & BROWN/NIXON PEABODY, BOSTON, MA 2004

 If you have been following this blog regularly, you have probably learned that relationships are pretty important to the success of a practice.
-This week we look at an old friendship that led to a 30+ year collaboration, informing the evolution of an old line Law Firms in Long Island NY into a multi-city modern practice similar to the Cohen Law Group services we now are lucky to apply for, addressing the changing attitudes, economy, and demographics in delivering professional services.
+This week we look at an old friendship that led to a 30+ year collaboration, informing the evolution of an old line law firm into a multi-city modern practice similar to the Cohen Law Group services we now are lucky to apply for, addressing the changing attitudes, economy, and demographics in delivering professional services.

 From the early days of the firm, we have always believed in the totality of design as the integration of the interiors with the architecture of the building.
 The early custom houses would always feature built-in components and oftentimes furniture designed by the firm for specific spaces.
 I remember being sent to Bonnie Upholstery in Brighton to learn from Jerry Gray about designing foam cushions and simultaneously also to meet an estate planning attorney austin later as we were planning to expand our business and we needed experts to back up our designs and investments.
 He told me that Rem Huygens was the only architect who came to see him first before designing a piece of furniture.
 All the other architects expected him to make their furniture comfortable regardless of the design.
 Yes, we sweated the details.
 “Dacron wrapped polyester foam–Firm or Extra Firm.”
 Almost without exception, we would design the interiors of all our projects.

 As the firm evolved, there were small commissions from time to time to undertake the interior design of stand-alone office spaces in existing buildings, but they were relatively small, until a major old-line law firm in Boston hired the firm to design their new 60,000 square foot offices at One Boston Place, getting mentioned in blogs of other law agencies even, check https://www.hornsbywatson.com among others.

 PEABODY AND BROWN